* Euro holds near $1.1400 after extending gains overnight

 * Dollar fares better against yen, Aussie and kiwi

-The number of Americans filing new claims for unemployment benefits fell last week to near a 15-year low, even as the economy struggles to regain momentum after abruptly slowing in the first quarter.
+Data on Thursday showed the number of Americans filing new claims for unemployment benefits fell last week towards a 15-year low.

 “But it will take more than one slightly better jobless claims number to turn USD around.”

 Indeed, the dollar stayed on the defensive against the euro and sterling, which climbed to three- and 5-1/2 month highs of $1.1445 and $1.5815 respectively.

 Both currencies were just off those peaks in early Asian trade.